CML is looking to recruit SOPRANOS!

 Are you looking to hire an accomplished vocal ensemble for your party, wedding or event?
 Click here for more details on how to hire the choir.

 Do you want to join a fun, professionally minded chamber choir?
-CML is presently on the lookout for new singers!
+CML is presently on the lookout for sopranos and tenors!
 Click here for more information

 ‘Collegium Musicum of London…sang with great conviction and clarity.’